rmrk-team/rmrk-spec/.github/ISSUE_TEMPLATE/rip.md

 - RIP type: [upgrade | addition]

 <!-- On RIP type
-RIP type is upgrade when you want to change a current standard.
-RIP type is addition when you want to add a new standard, or introduce a standard that is sufficiently different from an existing one to supersede it. -->
+RIP type is upgrade when you want to change a current standard and typically results in a minor version bump.
+RIP type is addition when you want to add a new standard, or introduce a standard that is sufficiently different from an existing one to supersede it.
+Typically results in a major version bump. -->

 ## RIP Summary